 (106) Legislative Decree no. 25/2016, transposing Directive no. 2013/50/EU, in force as of March 18, 2016, has eliminated the obligation of publishing quarterly financial results.
 In accordance with Art.
 82-ter of the Consob Issuers' Regulation, as announced to the market in a press release on January 20, 2017 concerning the "2017 Financial Calendar", Eni plans to announce, on a voluntary basis, its consolidated quarterly results each year following approval by the Board of Directors due to be published on the dates indicated in the financial calendar.
 The results will be communicated in the same way as in 2016 following a Company policy of providing the market with regular information about its financial and operating performances considering the disclosure policy followed by peers that are reporting on a quarterly basis.
-The results will include, at the least, information on: operating profit (for the group and by sector); adjusted net profit (for the group), adjusted net profit (for the group), net financial position; shareholders' equity; leverage.
+The results will include, at the least, information on: operating profit (for the group and by sector); adjusted operating profit (for the group and by sector); adjusted operating profit (for the group and by sector); net profit (for the group), net financial position; shareholders' equity; leverage.